-We are now accepting applications for the January 2023 intake.
+The 2023 course is now full.
+Applications for the 2024 in take will be accepted from February 2023.
 The course is popular and early application is advised.
 Interviews will be arranged on an individual basis, following receipt of the application form and CV.

 Enquiries are welcome at any time: please feel free to contact the course director (without obligation).

 What Kind Of People Go On This Course?